tripal/tripal_elasticsearch/docs/installation.md

 # Installation

-After installing Elasticsearch and the Elasticsearch PHP library as highlighted in the Prerequisites section, you are ready to install Tripal Elasticsearch Drupal module.
+After installing Elasticsearch and the Elasticsearch PHP library as described in the Prerequisites section, you are ready to install the Tripal Elasticsearch Drupal module.

 This module can be installed using one of the following methods.